Rick Scott: Controversial investments

-In 2017, Scott and his wife held stocks in firms that did business with the Maduro regime in Venezuela and a shipping firm with close ties to the Putin regime in Russia.
+In 2017, Scott and his wife held stocks in firms that did business with the Maduro government in Venezuela and a shipping firm with close ties to Russia.
 Scott had been a harsh critic of the Maduro regime and chastised companies that invested in Venezuela, saying, "Any organization that does business with the Maduro regime cannot do business with the state of Florida."
-By 2018, Scott and his wife no longer held stocks in the firms with links to the Maduro and Putin regimes.
+By 2018, Scott and his wife no longer held stocks in the firms with links to Russia or Venezuela.

 In a July 2018 financial disclosure statement, Scott and his wife reported earnings of at least $2.9 million in hedge funds registered in the Cayman Islands, a well-known tax haven.
 The financial statement said that the assets were held in a blind trust and a 2018 campaign spokesperson said Scott did not have a role in selecting particular investments.

 Scott and his wife invested at least $3 million in the parent company of All Aboard Florida, a rail investment company that proposed to build high-speed rail between Orlando and Tampa.
 In 2018, Scott supported the efforts of the company to build the rail and get taxpayer-financing.
 He had previously, early in his tenure as governor, rejected $2.3 billion in federal funding to develop high-speed rail between Tampa and Orlando.
 Scott stated the original project was fiscally irresponsible given the recession, and he supported a public-private partnership approach when the state's finances were in order.

 Scott was an investor in the firm Conduent Inc., which was awarded a $287 million Florida contract in 2015 to manage SunPass, the toll program in the state of Florida.
 Due to glitches in SunPass, motorists were charged bank fees and overdraft charges, and the Florida Department of Transportation was criticized for failing to take action.
 Scott, a Conduent investor, defended the department's handling of the SunPass controversy.

+IRS leak

+Scott revealed that he was among the victims of Charles E. Littlejohn's IRS tax data leak that targeted people of high net worth when he wrote a letter to Merrick Garland protesting the single felony charge.
+Speaking in court in 2024, Scott testified, "every American is a victim here" and said the plea agreement was a political scheme.

 Personal life

-On April 20, 1972, Scott, then aged 19, married his high school sweetheart, Frances Annette Holland (born February 11, 1952), who was 20 years old.
+On April 20, 1972, Scott, then aged 19, married his high school sweetheart, Frances Annette Holland (born May 11, 1952), who was also 19 years old.
 The couple has two daughters and six grandsons.
 They live in Naples, Florida, and are founding members of Naples Community Church.

-On November 20, 2020, Scott announced he tested positive for COVID-19 and was experiencing mild symptoms.
+Swatting

+Scott was swatted in December as part of the 2023 swatting of American politicians.